 There’s really no in-between; you either love content creation or hate it.
 When you’re excited about your ideas and know what makes you unique it’s easy to talk about it non-stop!

 If ideas are always burning in your brain and you get a rush when you hit publish to share them, that’s a great sign of brand effectiveness.
 But do you tend to shy away from sharing your thoughts?
 Do you post something polarizing and then decide to delete it?
 Are you scared of being judged by your audience instead of welcoming conversation from them?
 Those are all red flags, and it’s time to develop your brand strategy!

 (Alternatively, if you do have plenty of ideas but just hate marketing, that’s a different conversation – one we explore in-depth over here!).

 9. You believe what you do actually matters & you have a clear vision of how you want your business to impact the world

 OOOOF.
 But you KNOW I had to include this one, right?!
 Listen, some entrepreneurs just want to make shit and sell it and are totally content with that.
 But other entrepreneurs, the ones like you and me, crave more depth in our work.
 That’s usually why we quit our day jobs!
+We have a big vision, and we know our businesses can be the catalyst for making that vision a reality.
 We don’t just want an income, we want to make an impact.
 And we want to use our businesses as tools to do it.